Privacy Policy

 Storage period and deletion

-We store form data only as long as necessary for the respective purpose and delete it thereafter.
-For event feedback, deletion takes place at the latest within 3 months after the respective event, unless statutory retention obligations prevent this.
+We store form data only for as long as necessary for the respective purpose and then delete it.
+In the case of feedback on events, deletion takes place no later than within 3 months after the respective event, unless statutory retention obligations prevent this.

 Voluntariness

-Use of the forms is voluntary.
-No disadvantages arise if you do not use a form.
+The use of the forms is voluntary.
+You will not suffer any disadvantages if you do not use a form.

 9. Contact

-If you contact us by e-mail, telephone or via a contact form, we process the personal data you provide in order to handle your request and to communicate with you.
-Depending on the means of contact, we process, in particular, the following data:
+If you contact us by email, telephone, or via a contact form, we process the personal data you provide in order to handle your inquiry and communicate with you.

 • Name